-- is responsible for oversight of the implementation of the Sexual Misconduct Policy. - is to be informed of all complaints made under this policy, including vexatious complaints. - may appoint a designate to oversee pastoral care within a parish or place of ministry. - shall be briefed regularly by the Sexual Misconduct Policy Point Person regarding the processing of all complaints. - is responsible to make decisions regarding the pastoral educational and communication needs of a parish or place of ministry that may be affected by a complaint made under this policy, including the possibility of appointing a Crisis Response Team - makes the final determination as to whether a complaint has been substantiated and determines in consultation with the Chancellor and/or other appropriate persons appropriate discipline.
+- is responsible for oversight of the implementation of the Sexual Misconduct Policy. - is to be informed of all complaints made under this policy, including vexatious complaints. - may appoint a designate to oversee pastoral care within a parish or place of ministry. - shall be briefed regularly by the Executive Director regarding the status and processing of all complaints. - will, after consultation with the Executive Director and the Navigator (and others if necessary) appoint Support Persons, and members of the Investigative Team and Crisis Response Team in a particular case. - is responsible to make decisions regarding the pastoral educational and communication needs of a parish or place of ministry that may be affected by a complaint made under this policy, including the possibility of appointing a Crisis Response Team. - makes the final determination as to whether a complaint has been substantiated and determines - in consultation with the Chancellor and/or other appropriate persons - appropriate discipline.